Tips for promoting your recruitment brand this Christmas...

 - Use festive hashtags and create festive content

 Working from home can make team content harder to obtain, however one way to involve all the team and create content is taking part in festive activities.
 Having in-office Christmas activities such as secret santa, gingerbread house decorating competitions, and quizzes are great ways for the team to get involved all while creating content opportunities.
-Creating polls or asking questions on social media is a great way to encourage engagement and help promote your brand - asking the team to send in pictures of their trees, Christmas wishes, or even what the team are most looking forward to on their Christmas dinner are great ways to showcase the personalities of team behind the brand.
+Creating polls or asking questions on social media is a great way to encourage engagement and help promote your brand - asking the team to send in pictures of their trees, Christmas wishes, or even what the team are most looking forward to on their Christmas dinner are great ways to showcase the personalities of team behind your brand.

 Hashtags are equally as important to help your content get seen.
 Why not check out what your connections are using and engaging with.
 Some of our favourites are #festivefriday and #christmascountdown, relating tags to your post is a must.